WAR OF 10

 It

-Sarasvati River.
-According to the Purans (ancient Hindu texts), the
+of the Sarasvati River.
+According to the Purans (ancient Hindu

-Bharats are descendant of the Purus.
-“Bharat”– the
+texts), the Bharats are descendant of the Purus.
+“Bharat”–

-official name of the Republic of Bharat — is actually named after
+the official name of the Republic of Bharat — is actually

-a descendant of the Puru dynasty King Bharat and King Sudas was the
+named after a descendant of the Puru dynasty King Bharat and King

-descendant of Emperor Bharat.
-This Puru-Bharat dynasty provided the
+Sudas was the descendant of Emperor Bharat.
+This Puru-Bharat dynasty

-continuity of leadership for thousands of years which is documented
+provided the continuity of leadership for thousands of years which

 The

-Kuru Dynasty.
-It was King Sudas, whose later descendants fought the
+form the Kuru Dynasty.
+It was King Sudas, whose later descendants

 After